-Two August 2017 performances helped to raise much needed funds for two causes.
+On two occasions in August 2017, our performances helped to raise much needed funds for two worthy causes.

 “Chorus for Cambodia” was held on 21st August at 7pm with about 80 people enjoying the combined efforts of Women with Latitude and several very talented Mercedes College students.